arcxteam/atlasnetwork-node/README.md

 | Drivers                          | Kernel >6.1-Latest, incl-latest security     |

 > [!CAUTION]
-> Do this before you start, if u not get machines are `suspended, failed are pending/stuck etc` provider machine setup, check run this.
+> Do this before you start, if you don't want get machine to `suspended, failed, pending/stuck etc`, at provider node. plz run this.

 ```
 sudo apt update && sudo apt upgrade -y && \